mataleogml/clock-inator/README.md

-# JavaScript Clock
+# Big Black Clock Inator

 This is a JavaScript code snippet that displays a clock with real-time hour and minute indicators.
 The clock includes functionality for updating the time of day (morning, afternoon, evening, or night) and a progress bar that updates every five minutes.
-The script also includes a function for randomly generating characters for each 'nbsp' element.
+The script also includes a function for randomly generating characters for each ```nbsp``` element.

+This project is an assignment under the course UXDG-320 provided by the [Savannah College of Art and Design](https://www.scad.edu/), which allow students to propose solutions to real-world problems with novel, interactive technology solutions.
+Students can explore variety of coding languages and their intended user experience design applications, and effectively collaborate to design solutions, evaluate design feasibility, and test user experiences.

 ## Getting Started